 The Valencia Foundation seeks to provide the margin of excellence for which Valencia has long been known.
 The foundation is a separate, not-for-profit, IRS approved 501(c)(3) corporation chartered in 1974 to provide financially for the educational needs of Valencia that cannot be met through state aid or student tuition income.
 Sixty community leaders volunteer generously of their time, talent, and resources by serving on the board of directors.

-Valencia Foundation received over $2.3 million in external funding and pledges to support scholarships, faculty chairs and learning programs during the 2012-13 fiscal year.
-This included private gifts of more than $2 million and state matching funds of $124,082.
+Valencia Foundation received over $2.3 million in external funding and pledges to support scholarships, faculty chairs and learning programs during the 2015-16 fiscal year.
 Donors have pledged over $1 million for future gifts to the foundation.
 More than 1,000 individuals, corporations and organizations contributed.
 This included 353 donors new to the foundation, as well as 4 new scholarships.

 In 2011, the Valencia Foundation received the prestigious Circle of Excellence National Award from the Council for Advancement and Support of Education.